Agriculture, Forestry, Fishing & Hunting · Iowa Falls, IA

 How does ML Farm Systems, Inc's safety record compare to industry average?

-ML Farm Systems, Inc's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,269 per employer.
+ML Farm Systems, Inc's total OSHA penalty of $0 is below the Agriculture, Forestry, Fishing & Hunting industry average of $3,429 per employer.
 The employer has 0 inspections compared to the industry average of 1.3 per employer.
+For a direct comparison, Frazer Lake Farms Inc. in Hollister, CA is a similar agriculture, forestry, fishing & hunting employer with $0 in current penalties.

 Explore PlainWorker